 8. How far are you willing to drive to save money on airfare?
 Consider neighbor airports.
 One example is San Jose and another is San Diego.
 Both frequently have great Hawaii deals on airfare when compared with neighboring airports.

 9. Plan a 7-Day Cruise on NCL Pride of America.
 See four islands and have your meals and accommodations covered in one price.
-We did this cruise 2 years ago and loved it.
-This summer we go back again to report on the ship’s recent renovation.
-The food is great by the way and I’m not easy to please.
+We’ve done this cruise twice and loved it.
+The food is great overall, by the way, and I’m not easy to please.

 10. Subscribe in order to track airfares changes quickly.
 Our Hawaii-only airfare deal reporting is the standard for Hawaii travel deals.
 Subscribe to our free email updates and never miss a Hawaii deal.

 11. In Honolulu, if you aren’t going to rent a car, consider in advance how to get from the airport into town.
-The Bus is definitely the cheapest way at $2.50 if you don’t have over sized luggage.
+The Bus is definitely the cheapest way at $2.75 if you don’t have over sized luggage.
+Or buy an all-day pass for just $5.50.
 There will be a rail system in the near future.
-Otherwise, your choices are taxis, shuttles or tour buses, none of which come cheap.
+Otherwise, our pick is Uber (which can now pick up and drop off at airports).
+Alternatively there are many choices of taxis, shuttles or tour buses, none of which come totally cheap.
 See our latest guide to cheap Hawaii car rentals.

 12. Car rental prices can be all over the map.
 Look at our recent article Ten ways to save money on Hawaii car rentals.
 And by the way, don’t forget to check the gas.
-Our last rental came to us with a nearly empty tank, but I was so busy looking for dings that I forgot to check the gas until well after I’d left the rental lot.
+Our last rental came to us with a nearly empty tank, but we were so busy looking for dings that we forgot to check the gas until well after we’d left the rental lot.

 14. Hawaii is replete with wonderful and abundant free activities.
 Take advantage of them from hiking to beaches to incredible Hawaii sunsets.